momo54/SPARQLLM/README.md

 # Run queries with Search and LLMs

-It possible to combine in the same SPARQL query search engines and LLMs.
+It possible to combine in the same SPARQL query, search engines and LLMs.
 We can use local LLM or well-known LLMs such Mistral of ChatGPT.

 ## Working a locally installed LLM